-This is a guest blog, written by iQmetrix integrated partner, PayBright.
+This is guest blog is written by iQmetrix integrated partner PayBright.

 The most wonderful time of the year is fast approaching.
 Are you ready?

 Before you answer, it’s important to know that the 2021 holiday shopping season is already shaping up to be different from 2020.
-This year, holiday shopping is starting earlier due to supply chain concerns, meaning stores—physical and digital ones—are expected to be busier than ever.
+This year, holiday shopping is starting earlier due to supply chain concerns, meaning stores — physical and digital — are expected to be busier than ever.

 As a retailer, you should be looking to leverage this change in customer behavior.
 But how can your stores maximize revenue while giving customers the holiday shopping experience they are looking for?
 PayBright, an iQmetrix integrated partner, offers some tips below.

 Quite simply, make it a point to know your inventory inside out before the holidays hit.
 You don’t want to raise consumer expectations unnecessarily, and knowing exactly what your stock room looks like will give your sales staff confidence that they can effectively manage customer expectations.
 It is vital to perform a thorough health check on your supply chain to make sure it’s functioning properly and be prepared for any potential delays.
 Communicate with your suppliers regularly to identify any risks.

 Though a website overhaul is not the optimal holiday task, there are a few ways to improve your business’s digital presence that will make a big impact on the customer’s experience.

 - Website load speed and navigation: If your website is too sluggish, confusing, or leads to too many 404 pages, you may be setting yourself up to lose your biggest-spending customers to your better-equipped competitors.
 Consider adjusting image sizes if your pages load too slowly, and removing dead-end links so customers always find what they’re looking for.

 - Product pages: Make sure the information is rich, up to date, and includes specs.
 Customers should be able to view all information in one place so they can finish their research before completing a purchase.